ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 ## DB-Fix Notebooks

 These are a series of notebooks for fixing common issues found in the database.
 These notebooks are beyond the scope of the current training but eventually Data Managers who wish to learn more will be able to take further training.
 In the meantime, if you see notes in the notebooks such as "Use the DB Fix notebook called XXXX to correct this error", please contact OTN for assistance.

+# Outdated / old workflows:

+## Active Tracking

+Handles active tracking data - detections collected by using a VR100 hydrophone (or similar) during "mobile" tracking activities. **(Superceded by Movers workflow)**

+## Slocum Telemetry Notebook

+This notebook will process and load detection data collected by a `slocum` glider mission.
+Information required includes `glider telemetry`, `glider metadata`, and `detection files`. **(Superceded by Movers workflow)**

+## Telemetry Processing for Wave Gliders and Animals

+This notebook will process and load detection data collected by a `WaveGlider` mission.
+Information required includes `glider telemetry`, `glider metadata`, and `detection files`. **(Superceded by Movers workflow)**